“Breaks are as vital to musicians as they are to athletes.”

 But even when we feel mentally focused and physically strong, after working for a while, our muscles, tendons, vocal folds, lips, and the like still need time to recharge.

-Why Breaks Are Essential
+Why Practice Breaks Are Essential

 If we don’t give our tissues the breathers they need, they can become microscopically strained in ways that we can’t initially perceive but, over time, can lead to debilitating injury.

 For instance, as we move our fingers when playing instruments, tendons glide back and forth within sheaths in the wrist, and a lubricating fluid ensures that the gliding is friction-free.
-This fluid gradually gets used up during activity but is restored during rest.
+This fluid is gradually used up during activity but is restored during rest.

 If we move incessantly and the fluid becomes depleted, friction begins to occur, which irritates the tendons and their sheaths; this leads to minute tearing and, eventually, painful inflammation.